Email tool comparison

 ForthWrite

 A writing platform for people who care how their email reads.
-Voice matching on every tier; closed-loop edit supervision on Standard+; auto-draft, batch, and Prompt Lab on Pro.
+Voice matching on every tier; coaching dashboard on Standard+; auto-draft, batch, and Prompt Lab on Pro.
 9-provider BYOK.

 Where we win